Single Card Enrollment — API Reference

 Consent is gathered through a clear and conspicuous request, ensuring the card holder is fully informed and has the freedom to either consent or refuse.
 The request will explain the purpose of data collection and the specifics of how data will be used.

-We use consent language approved by card networks to ensure uniformity and compliance (find here).
+We use consent language approved by card networks to ensure uniformity and compliance (see Installation).
 This language is integrated into our card enrollment SDK by default.

 Card holders must agree to Network-specific and Astrada-specific terms separately, ensuring clarity and compliance with privacy laws.